KFMC Debuts New Video at the KMA 2023 Annual Meeting

 Dozens of media outlets covered the event.
 LEX18, the NBC affiliate in Lexington, offered a live feed of the entire event to viewers online, and designated it as their “Big Story” at noon.
 The event spurred several stations to produce field reports in which individual physicians and health department officials from across the state gave flu updates and reinforced the campaign’s messaging.
 By the end of the day on Tuesday, every television station in the state had produced a segment on “Focus on Flu,” and the majority produced segments for midday, evening, and late-night broadcasts.

 On Wednesday, Sept.
 19, KMA Communications Director Emily Schott and Lexington Medical Society President Tuyen Tran, M.D. appeared with Chandler for “Fox Morning Edition” in Lexington, where anchors Andrea Walker and Miranda Combs, along with weatherman Jim Caldwell, received their flu vaccines as part of the segment.

 While the media attention surrounding the Focus on Flu launch has been extensive, more events are planned.
 On ‘Flu Shot Day’—Sept.
 26—Dr. Scott will appear along with Chandler for WDRB’s “Fox in the Morning” broadcast to discuss the campaign and administer a flu vaccine to host Candyce Clifft.
 KMA will also partner with Passport Health Plan to promote Focus on Flu during Louisville’s “Waterfront Wednesday” event from 6-9 p.m. on Sept.
 26.

 A full listing of Focus on Flu’s extensive media coverage is available here.
 A full video of the press event is also available.
-More information and updates on Focus on Flu is available at kyma.org/flu.
+More information and updates on Focus on Flu is available at kyma.org/public-health/focus-on-flu.

 KMA Kicks off “Focus on Flu” Public Health Campaign – Sept.
 18, 2018